Follow us on Telegram for the latest updates: https://t.me/mothershipsg

 "Even my algae eaters were left without heads on the pond perimeter.
 Otters had trespassed our property and murdered my beloved koi," Tham bemoaned.

-The piping system of her ponds was also damaged after the invasion.
+The piping system of his ponds was also damaged after the invasion.

 Otters are the likely culprits

-Tham speculated that her fishes were likely decimated by otters, judging from the extent of the damage and the way the fishes were eaten.
+Tham speculated that his fishes were likely decimated by otters, judging from the extent of the damage and the way the fishes were eaten.

-She added that she lives quite near the Singapore Botanic Gardens — which, incidentally, is home to the Zouk otter family — and that she has seen several times the otters roaming around on the road leading to her house.
+He added that he lives quite near the Singapore Botanic Gardens — which, incidentally, is home to the Zouk otter family — and that he has seen several times the otters roaming around on the road leading to his house.

-Nevertheless, she finds the attack "unexpected" as her house is located rather deep among the properties, and is on top of a hill.
+Nevertheless, he finds the attack "unexpected" as his house is located rather deep among the properties, and is on top of a hill.

 "It is quite unexpected that these critters can actually make their way up there."